Tegucigalpa: History

-By 1898, it was decided that both Tegucigalpa and Comayagüela, being neighbor cities on the banks of the Choluteca River, would form the capital, but with separate names and separate local governments.
+By 1898, it was decided that both Tegucigalpa and Comayagua, being neighbor cities on the banks of the Choluteca River, would form the capital, but with separate names and separate local governments.
 During this period, both cities had a population of about 40,000 people.

 Between the 1930s and 1960s, Tegucigalpa continued to grow reaching a population of over 250,000 people, giving way to what would become one of the biggest neighborhoods in the city, the Colonia Kennedy; the nation's autonomous university, the UNAH; and the construction of the Honduras Maya Hotel.
 It still remained relatively small and provincial until the 1970s, when migration from the rural areas began in earnest.
 During the 1980s, several avenues, traffic overpasses, and large buildings were erected, a relative novelty to a city characterized until then by two-story buildings.
 However, lacking the enforcement of city planning and zoning laws, it led to highly disorganized urbanization.
 This lack of proper urbanization as the population has grown is evident on the surrounding slopes of the several hills in the city where some of the city's most impoverished neighborhoods have prevailed.

-On October 30, 1998, Hurricane Mitch devastated the capital, along with the rest of Honduras.
+On 30 October 1998, Hurricane Mitch devastated the capital, along with the rest of Honduras.
 For five days, Mitch pounded the country creating devastating landslides and floods, causing the death of thousands as well as heavy deforestation and the destruction of thousands of homes.
-A portion of Comayagüela was destroyed along with several neighborhoods on both sides of the Honduran capital.
+A portion of Comayagua was destroyed along with several neighborhoods on both sides of the Honduran capital.
 After the hurricane, infrastructure in Tegucigalpa was severely damaged.
 Even 12 years later, remnants of Hurricane Mitch were still visible, especially along the banks of the Choluteca River.

 Today, Tegucigalpa continues to sprawl far beyond its former colonial core: towards the east, south and west, creating a large but disorganized metropolis.
 In an effort to modernize the capital, increase its infrastructure and improve the quality of life of its inhabitants, the administration has passed several ordinances and projects to turn the city around within the upcoming years.